litmuschaos/litmus-docs/website/docs/user-guides/gitops-configuration.md

 In the logs, you’ll notice that the event-tracker has started.
 If you make changes in the application the event tracker will trigger the chaos injection.
 If the policy conditions are met then the event tracker will inform the server to schedule a chaos scenario in that same target.
 For eg: if you have an Nginx app as your target application, you can just edit the deployment and change its image tag, this will trigger the chaos injection.

 Below is a sample policy where two conditions are present and will be validated by the respective operator.
-The chaos chaos scenario will be triggered if both conditions are met due to the `AND` condition type.
+The chaos scenario will be triggered if both conditions are met due to the `AND` condition type.

 ```
 apiVersion: eventtracker.litmuschaos.io/v1